-Carbon leakage generally refers to the risk that economic activity and its associated carbon pollution are displaced to another jurisdiction with a lower or no price on carbon pollution and/or less stringent GHG regulations, which will ultimately not result in a net decrease in pollution anol is essentially determined by four main sub-costs; the cost of capital if the plant is a new/ European plants recent build: operating expenditures such as maintenance, tend to be among the power, salaries etc; feedstock most energy-efficient costs; and the cost of transporting the product to market.
-Of in the world. these, the largest slice is usually taken by feedstock costs.
+Carbon leakage generally refers to the risk that economic activity and its associated carbon pollution are displaced to another jurisdiction with a lower or no price on carbon pollution and/or less stringent GHG regulations, which will ultimately not result in a net decrease in pollution.

-The cost of producing ammonia or methimporting ammonia, or urea/ammonium of the world, where gas prices may be low Nitric acid due to abundant supply (e.g. the United States) or held at lower levels due to gov-It is not just the ammonia industry which ernment subsidies or price caps.
-This can is under consideration.
-The nitric acid (and lead to feedstock costs for ammonia proby extension ammonium nitrate) industry duction being up to \$150-200/t higher in has also been at risk from carbon pricing. not from carbon dioxide emissions this for example India or Europe than in the US.
-Russia or the Arabian Gulf.
-However, higher time, but from nitrous oxide (N2O) emisfeedstock costs can be offset for older. sions.
-Nitrous oxide has a greenhouse gas written-down plants close to the centre of equivalent rating of 350 times that or CO2, demand by not having to pay off the high so while nitric acid manufacture typically capital cost of a new plant, nor the cost of produces only around 6kg N2O per tonne transport and handling to take the product of nitric acid, this represents a similar from the overseas producer.
-This, and the 2.1 tonnes CO2 equivalent to ammonia fact that many European ammonia plants manufacture.
-For this reason the nitric are integrated into larger complexes which acid industry has invested significantly in produce a variety of products, allowing N2O abatement technologies over the past costs to be amortised across several differdecade and a half, and brought emissions ent outputs, has served to keep the Eurodown to less than 1kg N2O per tonne nitric pean nitrogen fertilizer industry operating acid However it remains vulnerable to in spite of overseas competition, although increases in carbon pricing arguments continue to run over so-called 'anti-dumping' actions, where product is that nitric acid is used to make ammoalleged to be sold below cost price to gain nium nitrate, which is taken up by plants market share more quickly than urea - one reason it is
+The cost of producing ammonia or methanol is essentially determined by four main sub-costs: the cost of capital if the plant is a new/ recent build; operating expenditures such as maintenance, power, salaries etc; feedstock costs: and the cost of transporting the product to market.
+Of these, the largest slice is usually taken by feedstock costs.
+Every \$1.00/MMBtu increase in natural gas costs adds approximately another \$35/t onto production costs, for a reasonably efficient plant.
+In Europe, producers typically pay higher natural gas feedstock costs compared to other regions of the world, where gas prices may be low due to abundant supply (e.g. the United States) or held at lower levels due to government subsidies or price caps.
+This can lead to feedstock costs for ammonia production being up to \$150-200/t higher in for example India or Europe than in the US, Russia or the Arabian Gulf, However, higher feedstock costs can be offset for older. written-down plants close to the centre of demand by not having to pay off the high capital cost of a new plant, nor the cost of transport and handling to take the product from the overseas producer.
+This, and the fact that many European ammonia plants are integrated into larger complexes which produce a variety of products, allowing costs to be amortised across several different outputs, has served to keep the European nitrogen fertilizer industry operating in spite of overseas competition, although arguments continue to run over so-called 'anti-dumping' actions, where product is alleged to be sold below cost price to gain market share.